Fenil9231/mantra-group/EMAIL_TESTING_PLAN.md

 # Email Functionality Testing Plan

 ## Overview
-This document outlines the comprehensive testing plan for all email forms on the Cityscape Real Estate website after migrating from EmailJS to Nodemailer-based serverless API.
+This document outlines the comprehensive testing plan for all email forms on the Mantra Group website after migrating from EmailJS to Nodemailer-based serverless API.

 ## Forms to Test